Anna Vaninskaya

 Background

-Anna Vaninskaya is a Senior Lecturer in English Literature and a Fellow of the Edinburgh Futures Institute.
+Anna Vaninskaya is Professor of Literary and Cultural History in the Department of English and Scottish Literature.
 She is the author of William Morris and the Idea of Community: Romance, History and Propaganda, 1880-1914 (Edinburgh University Press, 2010), named Choice Outstanding Academic Title for 2011; Fantasies of Time and Death: Dunsany, Eddison, Tolkien (Palgrave Macmillan, 2020), winner of the 2021 Mythopoeic Scholarship Award for Myth and Fantasy Studies; and editor and co-translator of London Through Russian Eyes, 1896-1914: An Anthology of Foreign Correspondence (Boydell and Brewer, 2022).
 She has published over forty articles and book chapters on Victorian and twentieth-century topics including socialism, education, popular reading, historical cultures, immigration and Anglo-Russian cultural perceptions, as well as individual authors such as William Morris, G. K. Chesterton, George Orwell , Victor Serge and Korney Chukovsky.
 She has edited special issues of Studies in Scottish Literature, Nineteenth-Century Contexts, the Journal of William Morris Studies, the Oscholars, and 19: Interdisciplinary Studies in the Long Nineteenth Century, and is on the Editorial Boards of the Journal of William Morris Studies, the Bloomsbury Academic Perspectives on Fantasy series, and Oxford Bibliographies Online (Victorian Literature).
 She is also the creator of the 'Scotland-Russia: Cultural Encounters Since 1900' archive.
 Anna came to the University of Edinburgh in 2010, after holding a Postdoctoral Research Fellowship with the Cambridge Victorian Studies Group and a Junior Research Fellowship in English at King's College, Cambridge.

 Qualifications